jpreardon/good-morning-display/WORKLOG.md

 ### 2021-02-25

 Not much time tonight.
 Cleaned up the function that creates the arrivals array.
+I also added a common error handling function for fetch errors.
+I put it in a separate utils.js file since it seemed like something that may be useful in many projects.

 ### 2021-02-24